jlgrall/esEngine/doc/components.md

 Throws an error if the component was already added to another entity.

 ### .$dispose()
 Removes this component from its entity and from the ES engine and disposes it.
-(You must not continue to use this component afterwards, as it may be reused by entity.JS to make future components)
+(You must not continue to use this component afterwards, as it may be reused by esEngine to make future components)

 ## cLink